ceedee666/drumm.sh/content/teaching/thesis.md

 1. Development and Evaluation of a case study for Robotic Process Automation
 1. Analysis of request for quotations in ERP projects with respect to digitalization

-### Software Development

-1. Implementation of a Web based TDD game (in cooperation with majcon)
-1. Analysis of software quality metrics in large code bases (possibly in cooperation with CQSE)
-1. Clean Code: literature review

 ### Leaning & Teaching

 1. Simplify automated testing in MOOCs